CITS3200-group-31/ENTROPYMAX2.0/README.md

 # ENTROPYMAX2.0

-A modernized version of the EntropyMax application for entropy analysis and data processing.
+A modernized version of the EntropyMax application for geological and geophysical analysis and data processing.

 ## Project Overview